SNAP-UQ: Self-supervised Next-Activation Prediction for Single-Pass Uncertainty in TinyML: Datasets and Preprocessing

 \subsection{Audio}

-\paragraph{SpeechCommands v2 (12-class KWS).} We follow the 12-class task: \{yes, no, up, down, left, right, on, off, stop, go, unknown, silence\}.
-Audio is mono at 16\,kHz.
-We extract log-Mel features from 1\,s clips using a 25\,ms window, 10\,ms hop, 512-point FFT, 40 Mel bands, and per-utterance mean/variance normalization (MVN).
-To avoid padding artifacts for shorter utterances we reflect-pad the waveform to 1\,s.
-Augmentation: random time shift ($\pm$100\,ms), background noise mixing (from the dataset’s noise clips) at SNR sampled uniformly from [5, 20]\,dB, small time/frequency masking (SpecAugment: up to 2 time masks of width 20 frames and 2 frequency masks of width 5 bins), and random gain $\pm2$\,dB.
+For SpeechCommands v2 we use the standard 12-class keyword-spotting setup with classes \{yes, no, up, down, left, right, on, off, stop, go, unknown, silence\}.
+Audio is mono at 16\,kHz and we extract log-Mel features from 1\,s clips using a 25\,ms analysis window, 10\,ms hop, 512-point FFT, and 40 Mel bands.
+We apply per-utterance mean/variance normalization (MVN) to reduce sensitivity to channel gain and recording conditions.
+To avoid introducing artificial silence patterns when utterances are shorter than 1\,s, we reflect-pad the waveform to 1\,s before feature extraction.
+Training-time augmentation includes random time shift within $\pm$100\,ms, background noise mixing (from the dataset’s provided noise clips and, where noted, external noise subsets) with SNR uniformly sampled from [5, 20]\,dB, light time/frequency masking (SpecAugment) with up to 2 time masks of width 20 frames and 2 frequency masks of width 5 bins, and random gain within $\pm2$\,dB to improve robustness to amplitude variation.